awslabs/Agent-EvalKit/README.md

 ## What to Expect from EvalKit

-EvalKit automatically generates an evaluation pipeline that you can further refine according to your specific requirements.
+EvalKit helps you quickly generate an evaluation pipeline that you can further refine according to your specific requirements.

 ### What You Do Next